-- 1. Without depressing the brake pedal, cycle the ignition to the ON/RUN position (do not start the engine). - 2.
+- 1. Without depressing the brake pedal, push the EN-GINE START/STOP button and place the ignition to the ON/RUN position (do not start the engine). - 2.
 Push and release the DOWN arrow button to scroll downward through the main menu to "Vehicle Info." - 3.
-Push and release the RIGHT arrow button to access the "Vehicle Info" screen then scroll UP or DOWN to select "Oil Life."
+Push and release the RIGHT ▷ arrow button to access the "Vehicle Info" screen, then scroll up or down to select "Oil Life." - 4.
+Push and hold the RIGHT > arrow button to select "Reset". - 5.
+Push and release the RIGHT ▷ arrow button to select "NO" or "YES" to reset the Oil Life to 100%.